clockworkengineer/DifferenceEngine/readme.md

 It should be noted that a basic shutdown protocol is provided to close down any threads that the task class uses by calling task.stop().
 This just sets an internal atomic boolean called bDoWork to false so that both the internal loops stop and the functions exit gracefully and so do the threads.
 This is just to give some control over thread termination which the C++ STL doesn't really provide; well in a subtle manner anyways.
 The shutdown can be actuated by either deleting the watch folder or by specifying a kill count in the optional task options parameter that can be passed in the classes constructor.

+The task options parameter also has two other members which are pointers to functions that handle all cout/cerr output from the class.
+These take as a parameter a vector of strings to output and if the option parameter is omitted or the pointers are nullptr then no output occurs.
+The FPE provides these two functions in the form of coutstr/coutstr which are passed in if --quiet is not specified nullptrs otherwise.
+All output is modeled this way was it enables the two functions in the FPE to use a mutex to control access to the output streams which are not thread safe and also to provide a --quiet mode and when it is implemented a output to log file option.

 # File Copy Task Function #

 This function takes the file name  passed in as a parameter and copies it to  the the specified destination (--destination).
 It does this with the aid of boost file system API's.
 Note that any directories that need to be created in the destination tree for the source path specified are done by BOOST function create_directories().